-- 1. number of adults admitted as inpatients in the month who have been risk assessed for VTE on admission to hospital using the criteria in the national VTE risk assessment tool - 2. total number of adult inpatients admitted in the month - 3. calculated from 1 and 2, the percentage of adult inpatients admitted within the month assessed for risk of VTE on admission.
+- number of adults admitted as inpatients in the month who have been risk assessed for VTE on admission to hospital using the criteria in the national VTE risk assessment tool - 2. total number of adult inpatients admitted in the month - 3. calculated from 1 and 2, the percentage of adult inpatients admitted in the month who have been risk assessed for VTE on admission.